Supra LoRad MD06-BS/SP

 SUPRA NIF Transient Filter

 All models are equipped with Supra NIF (Non-Intrusive Filtering), an efficient high frequency (RFI) transient filter.
-It is designed and configured to efficiently suppress RFI interference, but not to dampen quick recharge demands from the connected devices power supplies.
+It is designed and configured to efficiently suppress RFI interference, but not to dampen large current demands from the connected devices power supplies.
 Supra NIF is developed by Ben Duncan Research in England.

 3-Way Surge Protection